WukLab/LegoOS/README.md

 LegoOS pretends as a `Linux-4.0.0` to fool `glibc-2.17`, which somehow requires a pretty high version Linux kernel.
 To run LegoOS, you need to __reboot__ machine, and then boot into LegoOS kernel.

 ### 1P-1M
 This section describes the case where we run LegoOS with only one processor manager and one memory manager, or __1P-1M__ setting.
+This is the simplest setting in LegoOS.
+This setting piggybacks a statically-linked user program binary into LegoOS image, thus we don't need another storage manager.
+The limitation is that only a simple user-program can be staticlly-linked and piggybacked (e.g., programs at `usr/`), because the difficulties of compiling a large program and kernel image size limitation.

 This setting requires a special `Kconfig` option: `CONFIG_USE_RAMFS`, at both processor and memory.
-And this setting requires two physical machines (or virtual machines).
+And this setting requires two physical machines (or virtual machines running on different physical host).

-There is no need to have any linux kernel modules in this setting.

 1. Network setting:
     - Set `CONFIG_FIT_LOCAL_ID` and `CONFIG_FIT_NR_NODES` properly at both processor and memory manager.
 For example, processor can use `CONFIG_FIT_LOCAL_ID=0, CONFIG_FIT_NR_NODES=2`, and memory can use `CONFIG_FIT_LOCAL_ID=1, CONFIG_FIT_NR_NODES=2`.